joseph-abell/soundboard.cool/README.md

 3: change directories to the root folder of this project.

-4: run 'npm install  -g n'

-5: When done, run 'n latest'.
-Thi makes sure you are running a compatible version of node, and it's package control manager, npm

-6: run 'npm install'.
+4: run 'npm install'.
 This will install all the dependencies that you need.

 To run, for development: